-- Labs and quizzes can only be completed in a staffed lab.
-Participation is mandatory, and every student is expected to attend every scheduled class. - You must attend the section in which you are enrolled. - There is a point value associated with the work accomplished in each class, and you will not be able to earn points for classes that you do not attend. - If the university is open, you are expected to attend class and to be on time. - If you arrive to lab after the conclusion of the pre-lab lecture, you will not be allowed to perform the lab. - You will not be permitted to attend another lab section to makeup a missed lab. - You must attend your section's scheduled checkout and you must have your folder with all of your graded work on file with us at checkout to receive the 2 checkout points.
+- As labs and quizzes can only be completed in a staffed lab, attendance is mandatory, and every student is expected to attend every scheduled class. - You must attend the section in which you are enrolled. - There is a point value associated with the work accomplished in each class, and you will not be able to earn points for classes that you do not attend. - If the university is open, you are expected to attend class and to be on time. - If you arrive to lab after the conclusion of the pre-lab lecture, you will not be allowed to perform the lab. - There will be no makeups allowed.
+You will not be permitted to attend another lab section to makeup a missed lab.

-If you miss a lab, contact Anna Dygas-Holz, adygasholz@luc.edu , immediately.
+If you miss a lab, contact Angela Boerger, aboerge@luc.edu , immediately.

-Please request sample data for that lab from Anna.
+Please request sample data for that lab.
 Sample data is data similar to what you may have obtained in lab and may help you study for Quizzes.
 (Sample data is not the Virtual Lab.)
-You will be responsible for understanding the missed material, and normal deadlines will apply for completing homework and Pre-Lab Quizzes.
+You will be responsible for understanding the missed material, and normal deadlines will apply for completing homework and Pre-Lab Quizzes on Blackboard.
+For graphs and homework where a hard copy is required, please turn the assignment into Angie, with a note requesting full credit due to your absence the prior lab session.

 You may complete a 10 point Virtual Lab Assignment one time over the course of the semester.
 This assignment is done online and is intended to replace an absence in lab which is unavoidable and for a significantly important reason.
 You may not use it to replace a poor lab score or homework score.
-The due date/time for the Virtual Lab assignment can be found on the schedule at the end of the syllabus.
-Please turn in the assignment to Ms Angie Boerger directly or drop it off in the department office, and ask that it be put into Angie's mailbox with verification of the date and time turned in.
-Directions for this assignment can be found at the end of the second part of the Lab Manual.
+The due date/time for the Virtual Lab assignment can be found on the schedule at the end of the syllabus, and is the same for all sections.
+Please turn a hard copy of the assignment to Angela Boerger directly or drop it off in the department office, and ask that it be put into Angie's mailbox with verification of the date and time turned in.
+Do not submit this assignment via email.
+Directions for this assignment can be found at the end of the Lab Manual, and direct any questions you have to Angie, aboerge@luc.edu.
 If you complete the virtual lab, you will not receive any feedback on it until the end of the semester.

-If 2 or more labs are missed (including the Virtual Lab Option), or if either Practical Quiz is missed, it will result in an academic failure regardless of the overall points earned in the class.
+If 2 or more labs are skipped, or if either Practical Quiz is skipped, it will result in an academic failure regardless of the overall points earned in the class.